-CAUTION: Never install shutoff valves in the bypass line or between the pump and pressure regulator.
+CAUTION: Never install shutoff valves in the bypass line or between the pump and pressure regulator or relief valve.

 Provide for permanent or temporary installation of a pressure gauge to monitor the discharge pressure at the pump.

 For additional system protection, install a safety relief valve in the discharge line, downstream from the pressure regulator.